fcying/telescope-ctags-outline.nvim/README.md

 # telescope-ctags-outline.nvim
 get ctags outline for [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
+Use [exuberant-ctags](https://ctags.sourceforge.net) does not support all options, it is recommended to use [universal-ctags](https://github.com/universal-ctags/ctags).

 ### Installation